 - use a blend of flours since they work much better than just one type of flour

-- don't use too much buckwheat or quinoa flour as they tend to have an after taste
+- not too much buckwheat or quinoa flour as they tend to have an aftertaste

 See my Gluten-Free Baking Tips for more helpful ideas for flour combinations to use in this easy biscuit recipe.

 - Light or Hearty?: This recipe makes a "hearty" biscuit.
 If you want a lighter biscuit and your diet permits it, then please use some white flour as a sub for some of the whole grain.

 - Flavor Notes - this biscuit is a little "baking soda-y"--that's just the way that they are.
 If time permits I will work on an update.

 - Gluten-free Baking Help: For help with baking gluten free, see my Gluten-Free Baking Tips.